SERVIR-Amazonia/trinidad-and-tobago-training/flood-mapping-gee/introduction.md

 # Introduction

 Welcome to Flood Mapping Using Multiple Sensors!
 This workshop contains multiple hands on Google Earth Engine case studies.
-We will cover **blah blah**
+We will cover the use spectral indices for surface water extraction, and a flooded land cover classification workflow.

 ## Pre-workshop Set-up
 1. Ensure you are logged into your Google Earth Engine account.